exasol/power-apps-connector/doc/user_guide/user_guide.md

 ![image-20211122162953973](user_guide.assets/image-20211122162953973.png)

-(I've also added this same code to the screen's OnVisible so the data will load as soon as you open the application or screen)
+I've also added this same code to the screen's "OnVisible" so the data will load as soon as you open the application or screen.

 This way, whenever we click the Refresh button or open the screen we'll store the whole response in `GetActorsResult` and the actual actors data in `ActorsCollection`.

-Let's also configure our datatable to use the `ActorsCollection` so we see the actual data coming in.
+Let's configure our data table to use the `ActorsCollection` to visualize the data we retrieved using our GetActors flow.

 ![image-20211122163707221](user_guide.assets/image-20211122163707221.png)

-If we alt-click on the refresh button we'll already see contents of our Actor table.
+If we alt-click on the refresh button or if we "play" the application we'll already see the results of our GetActors flow.

 #### Adding actors to our actors table

-The next step is to add actors to our database.
+Now that we are listing the actors from our table, a logical next step is to provide a way to easily add actors to our database.

-For this we'll need to use InsertRows action of our Connector.
+For this we'll need to use `InsertRows` action of our Connector.

-InsertRows has dynamic data as an input so we'll need to create a flow to properly set this up.
+`InsertRows` has dynamic data as an input so we'll need to create a flow to properly set this up.

-Let's navigate back to the flows section and create a new flow,
+Let's navigate back to the "Flows" section and create a new flow,

-Pick "Start from template" again and pick Power Apps Button as the base step as well.
+Pick "Start from a template" and then pick "Power Apps button" as the base step again.

-Once again, let's give it a good name (AddActor sounds good).
+Let's give it a good name as before ("AddActor" sounds good).

 Now we'll need some inputs.
 For this we'll add a couple of steps named "Initialize variable".

-In this case we need a first name, a last name and an age.
+In this case we need a Initialize variable step for the first name, the last name and the age of the actor.

 ![image-20211122165242953](user_guide.assets/image-20211122165242953.png)